-- 1. Add the oats, cinnamon, and apples to the jar, followed by the honey.
+EACH RECIPE MAKES ONE SERVING Needed for all recipes: 3/4 cup rolled oats 3/4 cup milk of choice 8-ounce Mason jar 1.
+Add the oats, cinnamon, and apples to the jar, followed by the honey.
 Top with your milk of choice, and mix well.

-- 2. Refrigerate overnight.

-- 3. When ready to eat, add an additional sprinkle of cinnamon or other toppings of your choice.

-PECAN-PUMPKIN PIE OVERNIGHT OATS

-INGREDIENTS

-1⁄2 teaspoon pumpkin spice 1⁄4 cup pumpkin puree 1⁄4 teaspoon pure vanilla 2 tablespoons chopped pecans

-INSTRUCTIONS:

-- 1. Add the oats and pumpkin spice to the jar, followed by the pumpkin puree and vanilla.
-Top with your milk of choice, and mix well. - 2.
-Refrigerate overnight. - 3.
-When ready to eat, add in pecans or other toppings of your choice.
+3. When ready to eat, add an additional sprinkle of cinnamon or other 1.
+Add the oats and pumpkin spice to the jar, followed by the pumpkin puree and vanilla.
+Top with your milk of choice, and mix well.
+2. Refrigerate overnight.

+five simple ways TO MAXIMIZE FALL FINANCES

-written by: MATTHEW BRADY FOR MANY, AUTUMN IS THE BEST TIME OF YEAR.
+written by: MATTHEW BRADY

+FOR MANY, AUTUMN IS THE BEST TIME OF YEAR.
 THE RETURN OF COOL BREEZES AND COMFORTING FOODS CAN BE INVIGORATING.
 IT'S ALSO A BOOKMARK OF SORTS, ESPECIALLY FOR YOUR FINANCES-A PERFECT TIME TO TAKE STOCK OF YOUR SPENDING TO SEE WHAT LIES AHEAD.
-THESE TIPS CAN HELP YOU MAKE SIMPLE, SENSIBLE CHOICES AND TAKE ACTION TO MAKE THE MOST OF YOUR MONEY DURING THE YEAR'S FINAL LAP. bask in the bounty Autumn is all about fresh food, and you can get more bang for your buck with these tips.
-Focus on Fall Fruits & Veggies This one's all about supply and demand: you can usually get good prices on in-season fruits and veggies because they're so plentiful.
+THESE TIPS CAN HELP YOU MAKE SIMPLE, SENSIBLE CHOICES AND TAKE ACTION TO MAKE THE MOST OF YOUR MONEY DURING THE YEAR'S FINAL LAP.

+bask in the bounty

+Autumn is all about fresh food, and you can get more bang for your buck with these tips.

+Focus on Fall Fruits & Veggies

+This one's all about supply and demand: you can usually get good prices on in-season fruits

+and veggies because they're so plentiful.
 So stock up on autumn produce like apples, beets, pomegranates, squashes, and sweet potatoes.
 They are bursting with flavor and health benefits-especially varieties found at the local farmers market-and won't bust your budget.
 Store Up Soup Speaking of fresh vegetables, they enhance another fall favorite, soup, making it easier for you to maximize the produce you buy.
 Soup also freezes quite well.
 It can last up to three months frozen, so you can make one large pot of it and feed your family for weeks. focus on financials Planning ahead is one of the best ways to prepare for the future, and that's especially true when it comes to your year-end finances.
 Work Benefits Company benefits often kick in at the beginning of the year, so pay close attention to your company's open enrollment period to determine the best insurance option for you and your family.
 Consider benefits like a flexible savings account (FSA), a health savings account (HSA), and a 401(k) (especially if there's company matching) to determine what would best suit your family.
 Two important things to keep in mind: just because your benefit choices worked for you this year, that doesn't mean they will next year; and for an existing FSA, make sure to use your money if there's an end-of-year deadline.
 Finally, any companysponsored discounts (such as a weight-loss program or gym membership) need to be submitted by the end of the year, so make sure to hand in your paperwork to cash in.